innabelaya/test-project/QuickStart.en.md

 ![Список товаров в блоке box](png/2014-02-25_1221.png)

-#Declarative JavaScript
+# Declarative JavaScript

-##JavaScript for a Block
+## JavaScript for a block

-The **box** block borrowed from a third-party library supports roll up animation implemented in JavaScript.
+**Box** block borrowed from a third-party library supports roll up animation implemented in JavaScript.

-To use this functionality in a **head** block, you need to change the block BEMJSON declaration and set JavaScript property to `true` for the mixed **box** block.
+To use this functionality in **head** block you need to change the block BEMJSON declaration and set JavaScript property to `true` for mixed **box** block.

     mix: [{ block: 'box', js: true }]
 [Code sample](https://gist.github.com/innabelaya/8930981) index.bemjson.js.

-It is required to have a `switcher` element in the block.
+It is required to have `switcher` element in the block.

     block: 'head',
     mix: [ { block: 'box', js: true } ],